jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

 The Minister must consult the FMA before exercising a power under clauses 34 to 36.

 ### 38 Deadline for Minister’s approval of draft code
-The Minister must approve the draft code within 90 days after receiving the draft code or, if clause 35 applies, within 90 days after receiving the revised draft code.
+(1) The Minister must approve the draft code within 90 days after receiving the draft code or, if clause 35 applies, within 90 days after receiving the revised draft code.

-### 39 Code comes into force by Gazette notice
-(1) After the Minister has approved the draft code or after the 90-day deadline for approval specified in clause 38 has expired, the Minister must give notice in the Gazette of the date or dates on which the provisions of the code come into force.
+(2) If the Minister does not do so, the Minister is taken to have approved the code at the expiry of those 90 days.

+### 39 Commencement and status of code
-(2) The notice may state different dates for different provisions, but no date may be before the 28th day after the date on which the notice is published in the Gazette.
+(1) The code may specify different commencement dates for different provisions, but no date may be before the 28th day after the date on which the code is published in accordance with subsection (2).
-(3) Each provision in the code comes into force on the date stated in the notice that applies to the provision.
-(4) The code and the notice are each disallowable instruments, but not legislative instruments, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
-(5) The code must be published on an Internet site maintained by, or on behalf of, the code committee.
+(2) The approved code is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(3) That Act applies as if—
+  (a) the Minister were the maker of the code; and
+  (b) the code were made by the Minister approving it.

 **Changes to code**